acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

  * Browse to http://acumos:9080/cms/console (there's no direct link from the CMS home screen)
  * One the left, click the + at "hst:hst" and then also at "hst:hosts"
- * Right-click the "dev-env" entry and select "copy node", and enter the name aio" (you can use any name you want here, it doesn't matter), then click OK"
- * Click the + at the new "aio" entry, and the same for the nodes as they
+ * Click the + at the "dev-env" entry, and the same for the nodes as they
    appear: "com", "azure", "cloudapp", "eastus"
- * Right-click on the "acumos-dev1-vm01-core" entry and select "move node".
+ * Right-click on the "acumos-dev1-vm01-core" entry and select "Move node".
-   In the "Move Node" dialog, select the "aio" node, enter "acumos" at "To", and click "OK"
+   In the "Move Node" dialog, select the "dev-env" node, enter "acumos" at "To", and click "OK"
+ * With the "acumos" node selected, click "Add Property" from the toolbar, select "hst:schemeagnostic", click "OK", and click the check box under the new attribute.
+ * Select the "dev-env" node, and replace "acumos-dev1-vm01-core.eastus.cloudapp.azure.com" with "acumos".
+ * Right-click the "com" node above (now superfluous), select "Delete node", and "OK"
- * On the upper right, select the "Write changes to repository" button
+ * On the upper right, select the "Write changes to repository" button and "OK"

 * So that the default portal domain name "acumos" will resolve on your workstation (from which you will access the portal via your browser), add the